-- Total cash flows based substantially on the profit or loss, the change in the recognised net assets or the change in the fair value of the recognised and unrecognised net assets of the Fund. - The effect of substantially restricting or fixing the residual return to the redeemable unitholders.
+- Total cash flows based substantially on the profit or loss, the change in the recognized net assets or the change in the fair value of the recognized and unrecognized net assets of the Fund. - The effect of substantially restricting or fixing the residual return to the redeemable unitholders.